 Affiliate Disclosure: This post contains affiliate links.
-As I am part of the eBay Partner Network and other affiliate programs, if you follow these links and make a purchase, I will receive a commission.
-Likewise, as an Amazon Associate I earn from qualifying purchases.
+As I am a part of the eBay Partner Network and other programs, if you follow these links and make a purchase, I’ll receive commission.
+As an Amazon Associate, I earn from qualifying purchases.

-Given all of the above, here are a few things to check for when it comes to identifying fake PSA labels and slabs.
+Here are a few things to check for when it comes to identifying fake PSA labels and slabs.
 This is not exhaustive by any means nor is it a 100% foolproof way to determine authenticity.

 1. Check for Frosting